Contact Us

 What is Spouse Level Premium Term?

-Spouse Level Premium Term (LPT), issued by The Prudential Insurance Company of America (Prudential), is an AICPA-endorsed Plan where premiums remain the same for the duration of the term.*
+Spouse LPT Life Insurance, issued by The Prudential Insurance Company of America (Prudential), is a Life Insurance Plan where premiums remain the same for the duration of the term.*

 Professional female CPA looks out office hi-rise window Professional female CPA looks out office hi-rise window